 The Youth Outreach Undergraduates Reshaping Success (YOURS) grant was awarded to develop the Sustainability Education program for At-Risk Dryden Youth.
 The project paired Cornell undergraduates with 22 high-risk, low-income children from Dryden, NY for an after-school program to increase young people’s awareness of sustainability.
 The Dryden youth participated in cooking, fitness, and arts and crafts activities.

 Outreach with Ithaca’s Burmese/Karen Community Using a Sustainable Tompkins mini-grant, SewGreen was able to offer special daylong sewing classes to two groups of Karen teenagers.
 They worked through the Ithaca City School District to make connections to sponsors and eventually to the teens themselves.
 Because of their background, most of the teens—all girls—had never used a sewing machine.
 They were at first very shy and hesitant about asking questions, but as the day progressed, typical teenage exuberance burst forth.
 They were very proud of the projects they made, and at one point, three of the younger girls literally squealed with delight and jumped up and down.

 All of us here at Sustainable Tompkins are very proud of the Neighborhood Mini-Grants program and we’re happy to sing their praises.
 But we think the best advocates for the Neighborhood Mini-Grants program are the recipients themselves!
 Click here for video of three of our Neighborhood Mini-Grants recipients speaking atone of our Neighborhood Mini-Grants Reception.
 The stories from Neighborhood Mini-Grant recipients were deeply inspiring and hopeful.
 During a time of economic contraction, the Neighborhood Mini-Grant Program is making long-term investments in our local economy.
 We’re investing in the ability of community members to provide for one another.
 Through community gardens, farmers markets, swap meets, sewing workshops and mentoring programs (just to name a few!) our Mini-Grant recipients are truly building greater sustainability for all of us.
-Since 2008, we have supported 50+ projects with over $24,000 in funding.
+Since 2008, we have supported 160+ projects with over $60,000 in funding.
 Left: Neighborhood Mini-Grant Recipient, Black Locust Project, helped the Trumansburg Middle School to implement a garden and root cellar.